 Slavic Studies

 Slavic Studies is concerned with the languages, literatures, and civilizations of the Slavic world.
-Built on sound knowledge of one or two Slavic languages, the program allows students to develop an in-depth appreciation and understanding of East European cultures and civilizations through a broad spectrum of interdisciplinary fields.
+Built on sound knowledge of one or two Slavic languages (normally Russian or Czech) the program allows students to develop an in-depth appreciation and understanding of East European cultures and civilizations through a broad spectrum of interdisciplinary fields.
 Students take courses in literature, history, culture, theater, political science, economics, and international relations.
-Concentrators focusing on Russia learn one of the world’s most commonly spoken languages and study some of the world’s best-regarded authors, such as Tolstoy, Dostoevsky, Gogol, and Chekhov.
-Courses on film, literature, and the visual arts introduce students to the historical and social contexts of Russia in the 20th and 21st centuries.
-Students can enhance their study of Czech or Polish through courses on literature, film, and history, thereby gaining an understanding of the unique histories and cultures of the East Central European Slavic countries.
+Concentrators focusing on Russia learn one of the world’s most commonly spoken languages and study some of the world’s best-regarded authors and composers: Tolstoy and Dostoevsky, Gogol and Bulgakov, Tchaikovsky and Mussorgsky, and Rachmaninoff and Stravinsky.
+Focusing on Czech allows students to explore, for example, how Czechs distinguished themselves by peacefully transitioning from communism to capitalism (the “Velvet Revolution”) and separating peacefully with the Slovak Republic (the “Velvet Divorce”).
 Most concentrators study abroad in a Slavic country, either during the academic year or the summer.

 Requirements for the AB Degree